eugene-matvejev/symfony-battleship/README.md

  * optional `$ composer dump-autoload --classmap-authoritative` to generate [class-map autoloader](https://getcomposer.org/doc/03-cli.md#dump-autoload)

 ### how to execute tests
-  if you've __ant__ installed locally, you can run all tests via shortcut command: `$ ant test` database\_name\_test in parameters.yml reflects database name for test env. test database is wiped and seeded before tests get executed
+  if you've __ant__ installed locally, you can run all tests via shortcut command: `$ ant test` or just `$ ant` database\_name\_test in parameters.yml reflects database name for the test env. test database need to be wiped and seeded prior tests execution (for PHPUnit tests only, Kahlan and Behat tests can be executed on 'dirty' database)

-the right sequence of steps to prepare test database
+sequence of steps to prepare test database
  * `$ php bin/console doctrine:database:create --env=test`
  * `$ php bin/console doctrine:migrations:migrate --env=test`
  * `$ php bin/console doctrine:fixtures:load --env=test`

 how to execute tests
- * `$ php bin/phpunit -c .`
+ * `$ php bin/phpunit -c .` or `$ php bin/phpunit -c --no-coverage` - to disable coverage report
  * `$ php bin/behat`
  * `$ php bin/kahlan`